 “Lord Jesus Christ, you are for me medicine when I am sick; you are my strength when I need help; you are life itself when I fear death; you are the way when I long for heaven; you are light when all is dark; you are my food when I need nourishment.”

 —Ambrose of Milan (340-397)

 Our theology makes all the difference in fighting depression, writes Kathryn Greene-McCreight, Author of “Darkness, Is My Only Companion” and Episcopal priest.
 Here is an excerpt where she introduces the depression of Christians.

 In his Problem of Pain, C. S. Lewis says that suffering is uniquely difficult for the Christian, for the one who believes in a good God.
-If there were no good God to factor into the equation, suffering would still be painful, but ultimately meaningless, because random.
+If there were no good God to factor into the equation, suffering would still be painful, and ultimately meaningless.